raspberrypilearning/cd-dice-roller/en/step_7.md

     </div>
 ```

 It should have an `onclick` function that we will fill in next.
-You should see it opo up on the screen beside the first button!
+You should see it pop up on the screen beside the first button.

 --- /task ---

 --- task ---

 Let's start your function `reRollUnselected()` by gathering all the dice that have already been rolled.
-This can be done by getting all elements in the diceMat div.
+This can be done by getting all elements in the diceMat `div`.

 ```javascript
     function reRollUnselected(){